How are your artistic skills?

 And not only that but I will also share with you a way to get over 28k premium designs to simply upload to Redbubble and crush it like you were born to do it (which you were btw :)).

 So you can get started already, on your path to making that passive moolah baby!

 While I guarantee nothing online, anything is possible for anyone willing to put in the work.

-And if you're one of those people constantly searching and thinking there's a push button strategy to shortcut you to success.
+And if you've been constantly searching for a push button strategy to shortcut you to Redbubble success.

-But here's the deal, if you implement this RB strategy daily then I'm confident you'll see results.
+But here's the deal, if you implement this RB strategy daily; without the added benefit of 28k ready-to-upload designs, I'm confident you'll eventually see results.